 Suddenly, everyone comes around looking for a share of your win because they feel entitled to it, no matter how old or distant the relationship may be, and it all snowballs into a big bundle of stress.
 This, of course, begs the question: Can I win Powerball anonymously?

 If I win the US Powerball, Can I Remain Anonymous?

 The short answer is – it all depends on where you win the Powerball.
 Why is the most important aspect?
 Simply because some states allow Powerball winners to remain anonymous, while others do not.
-The rules regarding how to play Powerball are the same all over America, but those concerning the winners, the prizes, and the taxes differ because US states have different requirements.
+The rules regarding how to play Powerball are the same all over America, but those concerning the winners, the prizes, and the taxes differ from state to state.

 Which American states allow lottery winners to stay anonymous?

 There are only six states that give Powerball winners anonymity and these are Delaware, Kansas, Maryland, North Dakota, Ohio, and South Carolina.
 Winners in these states do not have to collect their prize in person nor disclose their identity.
 Many experts agree that remaining anonymous is one of the things that successful lottery winners do, so it is worth taking advantage of if you’re lucky enough to win a jackpot in one of these states.

 Which US States allow winners to collect jackpots via trusts?

 In some states, it is possible to form a trust that collects the prize with the beneficiary of the trust being, ostensibly, the holder of the winning ticket.
 A trust is a legal entity that can shield the identity of the winner from prying eyes.
 These states are Connecticut, Vermont, Colorado, and Massachusetts.
 Some states also let syndicate winners collect prizes using the name of the syndicate, thereby keeping the identities of the syndicate members a secret.